 Before you can be given a key for your room in College you must have submitted a Residence Agreement.

 It is important that you sign on-line to make your arrival at Durham University as easy as possible.
-Please note the standard let provides accommodation outside of term time but does not include residence during the Christmas closedown period, full details can be found on the College website.
+Please note the standard let also provides accommodation only outside of term time.

 Room Sharing Before Christmas

 The number of Freshers stating a preference to share a room before Christmas often far exceeds the number of shared rooms available.

 Freshers who will be sharing a room in the 1st term will be sent an email from Mrs Anne Allen, the Admissions Secretary by 29 September 2015.
 The email will include contact details of the person with whom they will be sharing a room.
 You will not receive an email if you have been allocated a single room for the 1st term.
 All students will be given their room number on arrival when they collect their room key from the Porters Lodge.

 Contents Insurance Cover

 Durham University have arranged contents insurance cover from Endsleigh Insurance Services Ltd. for students who reside in College accommodation.

 Enter in your policy number HH1288 at http://ends.ly/CoverReview to check your policy details.